-A local educational agency may only use funds under Part B of the Act for the excess costs of providing special education and related services for children with disabilities.
+An LEA may only use funds under Part B of the Act for the excess costs of providing special education and related services for children with disabilities.

-The excess cost requirement means that the LEA must maintain its local and state fiscal effort for the education of its children with disabilities before federal funds are used.
+The excess cost requirement means an LEA must maintain its local and state fiscal effort for the education of its children with disabilities before federal funds are used.
 This ensures that children served with federal funds have at least the same average amount spent on them from sources other than federal funds as do the children in the school district.

 The minimum amount that must be spent for the education of children with disabilities is computed under a statutory formula.
-If a local educational agency can show that it has (on the average) spent the minimum amount for the education of each of its children with disabilities, it has met the excess costs requirement.
-Part B funds can then be used to pay for these additional costs, subject to the other requirements of Part B (priorities, etc.).
+If an LEA can show that it has (on the average) spent the minimum amount for the education of each of its children with disabilities, it has met the excess costs requirement.
+Part B funds can then be used to pay for these additional costs, subject to the other requirements of Part B (e.g., priorities, etc.).